mobu-of-the-world/emobu/README.md

 A web application to manage participants and timer for mob-programming

-This elm project should take over [TypeScript & React project](https://github.com/mobu-of-the-world/mobu)!
-(It is an authors hope...)
+This elm project might take over [TypeScript & React project](https://github.com/mobu-of-the-world/mobu)!
+(It is an author's hope...)

 [How to development](CONTRIBUTING.md)